 Stop the Clot, Spread the Word™ Campaign Kicks Off

-Using several important integrated digital communications tools, this Stop the Clot, Spread the Word™ campaign was designed to reach millions of people to help sharpen public awareness about blood clot risk factors, as well as the signs and symptoms of blood clots.
+Using several integrated digital communications tools, this Stop the Clot, Spread the Word™ campaign was designed to reach tens of millions of people to help sharpen public awareness about blood clot risk factors, as well as the signs and symptoms of blood clots.

 Central to the effort of this campaign is our intent to urge people nationwide to ask themselves one potentially life-saving question: Could I be at risk for a blood clot?

 The centerpiece of this campaign involves a new NBCA educational portal designed specifically to provide people with the information they need to know about blood clot risks, signs/symptoms, and prevention.
 Housed at this portal or campaign landing page are assorted downloadable educational materials, including a risk factors checklist that individuals can use to discuss their risk factors with their healthcare providers or share with family and friends.